zanderbraam/truffle-ta/README.md

 ## Usage

 1. Clone the repository.
+2. Create virtual environment: `virtualenv ve -p /usr/bin/python3.11`
-2. Install the required dependencies with `pip install -r requirements.txt`.
+3. Install the required dependencies with `./ve/bin/pip install -r requirements.txt`.
-3. Run the app with `streamlit run app.py`.
+4. Run the app with `streamlit run app.py`.
-4. Select a ticker from the dropdown menu.
+5. Select a ticker from the dropdown menu.
-5. Adjust the window length and order to visualize different data windows.
+6. Adjust the parameters to visualize different data windows.

 ## Deployment

 This app can be deployed on Streamlit Cloud by connecting your GitHub repository and following the deployment steps on [Streamlit Cloud](https://streamlit.io/cloud).